-Just as too much salt in your diet can cause dehydration, salt on your shoes can dry out the leather and cause permanent damage.
-That’s why it’s important to look at your favorite leather shoes or boots as soon as you come indoors and treat any salt residue promptly.
+Just as too much sodium in your diet can cause dehydration, salt on your shoes can dry out the leather and cause permanent damage.
+So, it’s important to treat any salt stains or snow remover residue promptly.

-1. Wipe off as much salt residue as you can with a soft, lightly damp cloth.
+1. Wipe off as much salt residue as you can with an old, damp rag.

-As with leather, prompt cleaning is the key to preventing permanent damage to your suede shoes and boots or Uggs.
-With suede, however, you don’t want to use vinegar, or you’ll wind up with discoloration.
-Instead, try this:
+As with leather, quick cleaning is the key to preventing permanent damage to your suede footwear.

 1. Use a dry microfiber cloth to wipe away as much salt residue as possible.

-4. If the dye doesn’t transfer, go ahead and pat or dab at the stained areas with soapy water until the stain is gone.
-Don’t rub, or you may lift off dye and ruin the nap of the suede.
+4. If the dye doesn’t transfer, go ahead and dab at the stained areas with soapy water and a white cloth until the stain is gone.
+Don’t rub, or you may lift off the dye and ruin the nap of the suede.

-1. Use a stiff-bristled brush to dislodge as much salt rime as possible.
+1. Use a toothbrush to dislodge as much salt rime as possible.

-3. Dip a white washcloth into the soapy water and lightly rub the salt stains off of your shoes.
-Don’t saturate the shoe fabric—get it just damp enough to remove the salt residue.
+3. Dip a washcloth into the soapy water and lightly rub the salt stains off of your shoes.
+Don’t saturate the shoe fabric—get it just damp enough to remove the salt.

 4. Press a dry cloth against the area you just cleaned to absorb excess moisture.
 Your shoes should be stain-free and dry enough to wear.